readthedocs/readthedocs.org/docs/development/design/telemetry.rst

 We may want to take some decisions in the future about deprecations and supported versions.
-Right now we don't have data about the usage of packages and their versions on Read the Docs to be able to make a good decision.
+Right now we don't have data about the usage of packages and their versions on Read the Docs to be able to make an informed decision.

 .. contents::
    :local: